MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/install-on-older-systems.md

 [Environment]::SetEnvironmentVariable('PSModulePath', $NewPSModulePath, 'Machine')
 ```

-The updated value of `$env:PSModulePath` is not available in the current session.
+The updated value of `$env:PSModulePath` isn't available in the current session.
 You must open a
 new PowerShell session.

 ### For computers with the PackageManagement Preview installed

 > [!NOTE]
 > PackageManagement Preview was a downloadable component that made PowerShellGet available to
-> PowerShell versions 3 and 4, but it is no longer available.
+> PowerShell versions 3 and 4, but it's no longer available.
 To test if it was installed on a given
 > computer, run `Get-Module -ListAvailable PowerShellGet`.

 1. From a PowerShell session, use `Save-Module` to download the current version of